sevenwhiteclouds/ladder_game/README.md

-# csc11 -- final project in arm assembly
+# Ladder game in ARM assembly